Procedures and Policies

 - Disposable or reusable boots to cover the feet.
 One example is a commercially available product, Pawz Rubber Dog Boots.

 - Disposable lab coat (such as Maytex lab coat).

 - Disposable plastic-backed absorbent lab paper or pet pads for the dog to lie on during lab to protect them from whatever might be on the floor.
 Dog beds or fabric pads are not appropriate for use in the lab.

 If appropriate PPE is not brought to the lab, then the service dog will not be permitted into the laboratory.

 Students may wish to visit the lab in advance of the class to familiarize themselves and their dog with the layout of the lab, as well as the smells and sounds of the lab.
 Alternatives to positioning the service dog in the lab next to the individual must be discussed with the handler first.
 This could include:

 - Placing the dog behind a removable gate or in a pen in an adjacent room or area away from hazards.

 - If a location next to the person is required, consider a location at the end of the bench or in a corner away from other students, personnel, and/or hazardous materials.

 The handler/partner of a service animal must show proof that the animal has met the following regulation.
-Copies of this documentation for service animals will be maintained in the Disability Services office (DSO).
+Copies of this documentation for service animals will be maintained in the Student Access Office.

 Health Records: The animal must have a health statement, including vaccinations from a licensed veterinarian, dated within the past year.